saylesss88/nix-book/src/functions/functions_and_modules_2.2.md

 ```

 In the above module, the only required argument is `pkgs` because we explicitly
 use it in the module (i.e. `pkgs.firefox`).
-Editors have pretty good support
+Editors have pretty good support for
-for letting you know if you're missing arguments or have unnecessary ones.
+letting you know if you're missing arguments or have unnecessary ones. `config`,
-`config` and would be required if we were setting any options in this module.
+and `lib` and would be required if we were setting any options in this module.

 This automatic passing of arguments is a core feature of the module system that
-simplifies writing configurations, as you always have access to `pkgs`, `lib`, and
+simplifies writing configurations, as you always have access to `pkgs`, `lib`,
-the evolving `config` and `options` without boilerplate.
+and the evolving `config` and `options` without boilerplate.

 #### `specialArgs`: Passing Custom Arguments to Modules